halecatherine/halecatherine.github.io/index.md

 ### CV
 **2015-present**
-Post-Graduate: Merton College, University of Oxford:
+-Post-Graduate: Merton College, University of Oxford:

-DPhil (PhD) in Astrophysics working with Prof. Matt Jarvis _“Studying Galaxy Evolution with Modern Radio Surveys”_
+- DPhil (PhD) in Astrophysics working with Prof. Matt Jarvis
+- _“Studying Galaxy Evolution with Modern Radio Surveys”_

-Expected completion 2019
+- Expected completion 2019

-Completed Long Term Attachment to University of Western Australia from March-May 2018 (3 months) working with Prof. Simon Driver, Dr. Aaron Robotham and Dr. Luke Davies funded by the Science and Technology Facilities Council (STFC)
+- Completed Long Term Attachment to University of Western Australia from March-May 2018 (3 months) working with Prof. Simon Driver, Dr. Aaron Robotham and Dr. Luke Davies funded by the Science and Technology Facilities Council (STFC)